-However, the whole cycle is happening without a stop and consists of four phases: Proestrus and Estrus, when dog is referred as being in heat and Diestrus and Anestrus, when we say the dog is not in heat.
+The complete cycle consists of four phases: Proestrus and Estrus, when the dog is referred to as being “in heat,” and Diestrus and Anestrus, when the dog is not in heat.

-- Anestrus is the last part of the hat cycle in dogs, in which the reproductive system takes a rest and gains strength to undergo the next heat cycle.
+- Anestrus is the last part of the heat cycle in which the reproductive system takes a rest and gains strength to undergo the next heat cycle.
 This normally means the dog is not in heat and can last for several months, after which the cycle begins again, and the dog will go into proestrus once more.

-This post is a part of ongoing series about dogs in heat.
+This article is a part of series about dogs in heat.